KristianColville1/raza-noodles/README.md

 ![Download option](/assets/images/features/download-option-one.png)
 ![Download option](/assets/images/features/download-option-two.png)

     Raza Noodles' address and phone number can be found on the landing page and menu page.

-I've included a function that allows the user to dial the phone number just by pressing it.
+I've included a html code that allows the user to dial the phone number just by pressing it.

     Raza Noodles needs the ability for users to call them when they visit the website.

     The user will be asked if they wish to call the number by just tapping the number.
 I've indicated this by placing a calling icon next to the phone number.
 To help the user understand that this is a calling feature, it is the same color as the menu options.

 ![Address phone](/assets/images/features/address-phone.png)